tryforge/ForgeLSP/README.md

-# ForgeLSP
+# The ForgeScript Language Server

-The ForgeScript Language Server
+Soon™